Something as simple as an invoice number plays a bigger role in your freelance business than you might think.

 One simple way to number invoices is based on the date that the project begins.
 The date may be the entirety of the invoice number, or it could be part of a larger invoice number with other identifying digits either before or after.

 Numbering by date is convenient because it’s easy to remember, every project has a start date, and you don’t have to waste time looking up where you’re at in your invoicing sequence.
-However, because projects are often scattered (one starts before another finishes), numbering by date means that projects won’t always line up perfectly in your books.
+However, because projects are often scattered (one starts before the other finishes), numbering by date means that projects won’t always line up perfectly in your books.

 2. By project

-Some contractors choose to use a specific project number, and then number intermittent invoices within the project.
+Some contractors choose to use a specific project number and then number intermittent invoices within the project.

 If your work largely follows this format, numbering this way can make a lot of sense.
 It’s useful to group invoices according to the project they are billed to, especially if you’re tracking an overall project budget and need to monitor how much you have already billed.